 Beach towels are great because it’s easy to brush off the dust from them.
 Given the post-pandemic situation I don’t think anyone would like to sit on a public area directly.
 Even if it’s a park or beach.
 I love the multi-purpose Tesalate beach towel that I own.
 It’s sand free, ultra-absorbent, quick-dry, and large enough for four people to sit.
 Be it a picnic or just hitting the beach to relax, the beach towel is a must.

 Don’t forget to pack lightweight plates and cutlery in your picnic basket.
 We used to pack disposable thermocol plates earlier.
 But with more awareness about environment, we have started using light-weight Tupperware plates and reusable cutlery.
-We have a large set of such plastic cutlery which we get when we order in.
+We also have a large number of plastic cutleries which we get when we order in.
 It’s a good idea to wash and keep them aside for use while travelling.

 This is something obvious, yet often forgotten.
 Paper napkins are a travel essential always.
 Especially it’s good to wipe the extra food off the containers after eating.
 That will prevent the foul smell from the utensils after some time.

 Never forget to carry a trashbag when you go on a picnic.
 We always have some in our car as an essential part of our road trip packing list.
 I firmly believe that as travelers we should leave only footprints to the places we go to.
 There aren’t dustbins everywhere.
 So bring back the waste so that you can dispose it properly.

 For entertainment, I carry a portable speaker and a pen drive.
 Yes, it’s that simple.
 This is for places where playing music is not prohibited.
 Otherwise the good old antakshari and card games will do.
 Don’t forget to carry an extra cork if you plan to play badminton.
 Those things are just meant to fall into unapproachable places.

 9. Electric Barbeque grill